Apartment Room Share NYC: The Ultimate Renting Guide

 Why Do Landlords Need to See Tax Returns?

 The last one or two tax returns are usually requested.
-Landlords like to see that you have a stable work history and income revenue.
+Landlords like that you have a stable work history and income revenue.

 Huge differences from year to year may raise a red flag.